brcnitk/UnetStack/README.md

 ![](Images/Node-1.png)
 ![](Images/Node-2.png)

-As Kanye West said:

-> We're living the future so
-> the present is our past.
+> notice the difference, in node 1 window "Dashboards" is missing